araujo88/BitLDC/README.md

 # High level implementation overview

-Creating a BitDC entry as a JSON file for the Bitcoin Blockchain involves carefully considering the privacy and security of the individual's data while ensuring the entry is functional and verifiable.
+Creating a BitDC entry as a JSON file for the Bitcoin network involves carefully considering the privacy and security of the individual's data while ensuring the entry is functional and verifiable.
 Here's a high-level idea of what such an entry might look like:

 ### BitDC Entry JSON Structure